anntnt/anntnt/README.md

 Hi there, I'm Ann.

 I've lived in Vienna, Austria, since 2003.
-I previously worked as a freelance web developer before joining a creative agency.
+Previously, I worked as a freelance web developer before joining a creative agency.
 During that time, I developed a strong passion for full-stack web development, which inspired me to complete a bootcamp and upskill in the PERN stack.

 Here you can take a look at my recent projects.
 <br/>